 - Dangerous weather conditions during the holidays and an increase in holiday traffic often contribute to a rise in traffic accidents.

 - Researchers from the Nationwide Children’s Hospital have found that child injuries – many of which are caused by toys and children’s products – commonly occur during the holiday season.

 Because the holiday season does pose risks for injury, it’s important for everyone to make safety a priority.
-At Shrager & Sachs, we’ve worked with many victims and families injured during this time of year, including numerous clients injured in common winter and holiday accidents.
+At Shrager, Sachs, & Blanco, we’ve worked with many victims and families injured during this time of year, including numerous clients injured in common winter and holiday accidents.
 We hope to help others throughout Philadelphia and Pennsylvania stay safe this holiday season with the following safety tips.

 Child Safety & Children’s Toys

 According to the Nationwide Children’s Hospital, children’s toys send children to the hospital every three minutes in the U.S. This holiday season you can help keep your kids safe by always making sure toys are safe and properly used.

 - Check to see if toys or children’s products have been recalled for safety issues.
 You can use online resources like the CPSC website (Consumer Product Safety Commission) to check for recently recalled products and toys.

 - Do your research before buying children’s toys.
 Some toys may not be appropriate for some children or may pose certain risks and hazards.
 Make sure to read reviews and inspect toys yourself.